Pojoaque, New Mexico: History

-Pojoaque
+Mission

 In the early 17th century, the first Spanish mission, San Francisco de Pojoaque was founded.
 During the Pueblo Revolt of 1680, Pojoaque was abandoned, and was not resettled until circa 1706.
 By 1712, the population had reached 79.
 During the revolt of 1837, New Mexico native Manuel Armijo defeated the rebels at Puertocito Pojoaque, east of Santa Cruz de la Cañada.
 In the early 1900s, the Pojoaque Valley School District was established to serve the educational needs of the valley.

 Pojoaque Pueblo

 Pojoaque Pueblo is one of the six Tewa-speaking Rio Grande Pueblos, and a member of the Eight Northern Pueblos.
 The Pueblo was settled around 500 AD, with the population peaking in the 15th and 16th centuries.

 In about 1900, a severe smallpox epidemic caused the pueblo to be abandoned once again by 1912.
 In 1934, Pojoaque Pueblo was reoccupied, and became a federally recognized Indian reservation in 1936.

 Pojoaque Pueblo remains a major employer in the region, owning several business enterprises, including the gaming operations of three casino locations: Buffalo Thunder Resort, Cities of Gold Casino, and Jake's Casino.
 Prior to 2017, the New Mexico state gaming compacts signed by the pueblo expired, but the pueblo has continued gaming operations and resumed negotiations with the state of New Mexico.